UNINETTSigma2/documentation/jobs/Common-Job-Failures.md

 When a group or user reaches the quota, files cannot  be created due to the cause 'Disk Quota Exceeded'.
 This will often kill jobs that need to write output or log files.

-There could be different quota settings for $HOME, $PROJECT and any other area in addition to a File count quota, please find more details [here.](https://documentation.sigma2.no/files_storage/clusters.html#frequently-asked-questions)
+There could be different quota settings for $HOME, $PROJECT and any other area in addition to a File count quota.
+If some of the areas are at the maximum capacity, consider deleting or moving some of the files.
+Please find more details [here.](https://documentation.sigma2.no/files_storage/clusters.html#frequently-asked-questions)